Wervice/zentrox/README.md

 ## 🛠️ Installation

 > [!IMPORTANT]
-> Zentrox is still in development.
+> Zentrox is a work in progress.
 > At the time, many parts of the application are not done and properly tested.
 > If you want to see, what the current state is, you can test it using the commands bellow.
 > Please do not ignore any disclaimers, as you may break your system.